RosieDing/csc207Winter2019/Assignment1/codesmells.md

 changing fish class as a superclass could reduce the duplicate code in hungry fish.
  Hungry fish could directly use the same code.
  And also the only difference from this two class is the appearance field and its method reverseAppearance.
- So defining distinct method and string for hungry fish.]
+ So defining distinct method and strings for hungry fish.]

 ============================================================